Miki-Riki/Software-Engineering-Tasks/README.md

   <li>Error handling is implemented to handle network errors and invalid data formats.</li>
   <li>For more information on OpenLayers, refer to the <a href="https://openlayers.org/">official documentation.</li>
 </ul>

+**<h2>Unauthorized Sales Detection</h2>**

+**<h3>Approach</h3>**
+This project is a simple Node.js application built with Express.js framework that detects unauthorized sales based on provided product listings and sales transactions.
+The application listens for POST requests on the '/detect_unauthorized_sales' endpoint.
+It expects JSON data in the request body containing two arrays: 'productListings' and 'salesTransactions'.
+It then iterates over the sales transactions and checks if the seller is authorized to sell the corresponding product based on the provided listings.
+If not, it adds the unauthorized sale to the 'unauthorizedSales' array.
+Finally, it sends a JSON response containing the unauthorized sales.

+## Assumptions

+- The incoming data will be in JSON format.
+- Each product in the 'productListings' array will have a unique 'productID'.
+- Each sale in the 'salesTransactions' array will have a 'productID' and a 'sellerID'.
+- There is no authentication or authorization mechanism implemented in this code snippet.
+- Error handling for invalid or missing data is not implemented for brevity.

+## Steps to Run the Code

+1. Make sure you have Node.js and npm (Node Package Manager) installed on your system.
+You can download and install them from https://nodejs.org/.
+2. Clone this repository to your local machine.
+3. Navigate to the project directory in your terminal.
+4. Install the required dependencies by running the command: